Paul Takac: Early life and education

 Takac and his sister were born into a family where both their mother and father were employed.
 When he was 10 years old, Takac's mother died of cancer, and his father subsequently lost his job and struggled with addiction.
 Through his father's disability pension, Takac was able to get an education.

 Takac graduated from Orchard Park High School in 1983.
-He earned a Bachelor of arts degree from State University of New York at Buffalo in 1987 and a Master of Arts from Southern Methodist University in 1991.
+He earned a Bachelor of Arts degree from State University of New York at Buffalo in 1987 and a Master of Arts from Southern Methodist University in 1991.
 Takac earned an M.S. degree from Maryland University of Integrative Health in 2018.

+Takac worked for Apple Inc. for over twenty years prior to serving in the Pennsylvania House of Representatives.

 Political career

 Prior to his run for Pennsylvania State Representative, Takac was a member of the College Township Council.
-His term started in January of 2020.
+His term started in January 2020.
 He also chaired the Spring Creek Watershed Commission and the Centre Region Council of Government's Public Safety Committee.

 In 2022, Takac ran for the newly redrawn 82nd District.
-The race was seen as competitive, but Takac ultimately won, defeating Republican candidate, Justin Behrens.
+The race was seen as competitive, but Takac ultimately won, defeating Republican candidate Justin Behrens.